En vei på flate Jæren. Grønne marker med jordbruksområde og blå himmel.

 Stavanger

-Norway Bike rental brings you closer to nature.
+Norway Bike Experience brings you closer to nature.
 The Stavanger region by bike provides a stunning landscape that involves as much water as land in the most beautiful and challenging of road terrains.
 Majestic switch-back climbs in the fjords and long flat rides along the beaches are some of the favourites.

 Day trips by bike